'Eat Clean'? The Smug Instagram Lifestyle Might Not Be So Healthy After All

 Scrolling through Instagram, watching the #cleanandlean #eatraw brags roll in while you’re slumped over last night’s chicken burger, is pretty depressing at the best of times.
-But for some people, the endless pictures of avocados and bowls of courgettes masquerading as delicious spaghetti are genuinely anxiety-inducing rather than simply more Insta fodder to take the piss out of.
+But for some people, the endless pictures of avocados and bowls of zucchini masquerading as delicious spaghetti are genuinely anxiety-inducing rather than more Insta fodder to make fun of.

-Orthorexia nervosa is an anxiety disorder, whereby sufferers have an obsession or fixation with healthy eating.
-And it’s a disorder that’s arguably gaining increased prominence since the advent of the so-called “clean eating” trend and all the various diets – the 5:2, the paleo – it has spawned and that are so loved by users of Instagram.

 Videos by VICE